japila-books/spark-sql-internals/docs/logical-optimizations/RewritePredicateSubquery.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-`apply` transforms link:spark-sql-LogicalPlan-Filter.adoc[Filter] unary operators in the input link:spark-sql-LogicalPlan.adoc[logical plan].
+`apply` transforms spark-sql-LogicalPlan-Filter.md[Filter] unary operators in the input spark-sql-LogicalPlan.md[logical plan].

-`apply` link:spark-sql-PredicateHelper.adoc#splitConjunctivePredicates[splits conjunctive predicates] in the link:spark-sql-LogicalPlan-Filter.adoc#condition[condition expression] (i.e. expressions separated by `And` expression) and then partitions them into two collections of expressions link:spark-sql-Expression-SubqueryExpression.adoc#hasInOrExistsSubquery[with and without In or Exists subquery expressions].
+`apply` spark-sql-PredicateHelper.md#splitConjunctivePredicates[splits conjunctive predicates] in the spark-sql-LogicalPlan-Filter.md#condition[condition expression] (i.e. expressions separated by `And` expression) and then partitions them into two collections of expressions spark-sql-Expression-SubqueryExpression.md#hasInOrExistsSubquery[with and without In or Exists subquery expressions].

-`apply` creates a link:spark-sql-LogicalPlan-Filter.adoc#creating-instance[Filter] operator for condition (sub)expressions without subqueries (combined with `And` expression) if available or takes the link:spark-sql-LogicalPlan-Filter.adoc#child[child] operator (of the input `Filter` unary operator).
+`apply` creates a spark-sql-LogicalPlan-Filter.md#creating-instance[Filter] operator for condition (sub)expressions without subqueries (combined with `And` expression) if available or takes the spark-sql-LogicalPlan-Filter.md#child[child] operator (of the input `Filter` unary operator).

-In the end, `apply` creates a new logical plan with link:spark-sql-LogicalPlan-Join.adoc[Join] operators for link:spark-sql-Expression-Exists.adoc[Exists] and link:spark-sql-Expression-In.adoc[In] expressions (and their negations) as follows:
+In the end, `apply` creates a new logical plan with spark-sql-LogicalPlan-Join.md[Join] operators for spark-sql-Expression-Exists.md[Exists] and spark-sql-Expression-In.md[In] expressions (and their negations) as follows:

-* For link:spark-sql-Expression-Exists.adoc[Exists] predicate expressions, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] operator with link:spark-sql-joins.adoc#LeftSemi[LeftSemi] join type.
+* For spark-sql-Expression-Exists.md[Exists] predicate expressions, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] operator with spark-sql-joins.md#LeftSemi[LeftSemi] join type.
 In the end, `apply` <<dedupJoin, dedupJoin>>

-* For `Not` expressions with a link:spark-sql-Expression-Exists.adoc[Exists] predicate expression, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] operator with link:spark-sql-joins.adoc#LeftAnti[LeftAnti] join type.
+* For `Not` expressions with a spark-sql-Expression-Exists.md[Exists] predicate expression, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] operator with spark-sql-joins.md#LeftAnti[LeftAnti] join type.
 In the end, `apply` <<dedupJoin, dedupJoin>>

-* For link:spark-sql-Expression-In.adoc[In] predicate expressions with a link:spark-sql-Expression-ListQuery.adoc[ListQuery] subquery expression, `apply` <<getValueExpression, getValueExpression>> followed by <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] operator with link:spark-sql-joins.adoc#LeftSemi[LeftSemi] join type.
+* For spark-sql-Expression-In.md[In] predicate expressions with a spark-sql-Expression-ListQuery.md[ListQuery] subquery expression, `apply` <<getValueExpression, getValueExpression>> followed by <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] operator with spark-sql-joins.md#LeftSemi[LeftSemi] join type.
 In the end, `apply` <<dedupJoin, dedupJoin>>

-* For `Not` expressions with a link:spark-sql-Expression-In.adoc[In] predicate expression with a link:spark-sql-Expression-ListQuery.adoc[ListQuery] subquery expression, `apply` <<getValueExpression, getValueExpression>>, <<rewriteExistentialExpr, rewriteExistentialExpr>> followed by link:spark-sql-PredicateHelper.adoc#splitConjunctivePredicates[splitting conjunctive predicates] and creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] operator with link:spark-sql-joins.adoc#LeftAnti[LeftAnti] join type.
+* For `Not` expressions with a spark-sql-Expression-In.md[In] predicate expression with a spark-sql-Expression-ListQuery.md[ListQuery] subquery expression, `apply` <<getValueExpression, getValueExpression>>, <<rewriteExistentialExpr, rewriteExistentialExpr>> followed by spark-sql-PredicateHelper.md#splitConjunctivePredicates[splitting conjunctive predicates] and creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] operator with spark-sql-joins.md#LeftAnti[LeftAnti] join type.
 In the end, `apply` <<dedupJoin, dedupJoin>>

-* For other predicate expressions, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a link:spark-sql-LogicalPlan-Project.adoc#creating-instance[Project] unary operator with a link:spark-sql-LogicalPlan-Filter.adoc#creating-instance[Filter] operator
+* For other predicate expressions, `apply` <<rewriteExistentialExpr, rewriteExistentialExpr>> and creates a spark-sql-LogicalPlan-Project.md#creating-instance[Project] unary operator with a spark-sql-LogicalPlan-Filter.md#creating-instance[Filter] operator

 `apply` is part of the [Rule](../catalyst/Rule.md#apply) abstraction.